 - Community – The classroom is a school family where everyone plays a part to contribute to its success.
 Everyone has a job and plays a part in the daily operations of the class.
 We encourage each other to be helpful and kind.

 - Connection – The school family is the foundation of the connection in the classroom.
 Teachers make meaningful connections to students and students make meaningful connections with each other.
-Those connection motivate everyone in the classroom to contribute to its success.
+Those connections motivate everyone in the classroom to contribute to its success.
 We are all in this together!

 - Self-Regulation – Children are taught the skills necessary to calmly respond to strong emotions.
 Through breathing and using your big voice, children are able to respond to situations that create those emotions.
 Practice during calm moments leads to success when emotions arise.